mulderandbuffy/Audio-Augmented-Reality/timelog.md

 ### 19 Dec 2022

 * *3 hours* Finished blizzard effect, added improvements to rain effect and the random audio script

+### 21 Dec 2022

+* *1 hour* Started making a debug log to display on the phone screen, looking for more sound effects

+### 22 Dec 2022

+* *3 hours* Improvements to the wind and rain effects, started on the cloud effect

+### 23 Dec 2022

+* *3 hours* Finished Cloud effect, made heavy rain effect and made more improvements to the rain effect.
+Finished debug screen.

+## W/C 25/12/2022

+## 29 Dec 2022

+* *1 hour* Meeting with supervisor

+## W/C 01/01/2023

+## W/C 08/01/2023

+### 12 Jan 2023

+* *1 hour* Meeting with Supervisor

+## W/C 15/01/2023

+### 18 Jan 2023

+* *2 hours* Creating initial questionnaire to investigate the effectiveness of the sound effects

+### 19 Jan 2023

+* *1 hour* Meeting With Supervisor
+* *0.5 hours* Released questionnaire and spread it around

+## W/C 22/01/2023

+### 23 Jan 2023

+* *2 hours* Implementing custom gesture detection - currently works with glasses on Unity but not on phone

+### 26 Jan 2023

+* *1 hour* Meeting With Supervisor

+### 28 Jan 2023

+## W/C 29/01/2023

+### 29 Jan 2023

+* *2 hours* wrote a simple JSON file and parser to read in and select a weather effect based on the time.

+* *2.5 hours* Finally got gesture detection properly working and triggering the effect

+* *0.5 hours* Swapped previous headphone model to a model that automatically switches depending on the connected device.

+### 30 Jan 2023

+* *1.5 hours* Added a day/night cycle to the clear sky (sun) effect so it plays owl sounds etc. at night.
+* *.5 hours* Found a tutorial for implementing a rotating sun based on the system clock.
+Wasn't working as intended so shelved this implementation.

+### 2 Feb 2023

+* *1 hour* Meeting with supervisor

+### 4 Feb 2023

+* *1 hour* Added functionality for switching the JSON being read.
+This will be useful in evaluations for demonstrating different effects while keeping it time-based.
+* *1.5 hours* Created a toggleable 'demo mode' where the effects are decided only by the buttons at the top of the screen - querying the json is disabled.
+Useful for debugging.
+* *3 hours* - Implemented working code to rotate the sun/night sounds according to the time of day

+## W/C 05/02/2023

+### 5 Feb 2023
+* *1.5 hours* Improvements to the new nighttime sound
+* *0.5 hours* Created Style Sheet for the UI, improved button appearance.

+### 6 Feb 2023
+* *2.5 hours* Running diagnostics and fixes on laptop, which wouldn't boot
+* *1.5 hour* Transferred important stuff off of hard drive in Emergency Linux
+* *2 hours* Reinstalling Windows

+### 7 Feb 2023

+* *1 hour* Moving files onto new install
+* *1 hour* Reinstalling Unity
+* *2.5 hours* Updates to overall appearance, buttons now better communicate what is active

+### 8 Feb 2023

+* *2.5 hours* Created Popup Menu where the user can adjust settings
+* *1 hour* The height of the gesture trigger can be cutomised by the user via a slider

+### 9 Feb 2023

+* *1 hour* The delay on disabling the current effect can be customised to the user's liking, giving them more neck freedom after triggering the gesture

+### 11 Feb 2020

+* *3 hours* Implemented JSON-defined angles for the wind effect (N, S, E, W)